- 5-6 hours

 - *Approx package price

 Escape Shanghai's futuristic streetscapes to waltz around the nostalgic Old Town area for a few hours.
-Join sprightly locals in group ballroom dancing or tai chi sessions in the park, try some old-school dumpling soup, pick through antiques, and watch a black and white film at an old movie house.
+Join sprightly locals in group ballroom dancing or tai chi sessions in the park, try some old-school dumpling soup, pick through antiques, ride on the efficient metro system, and picture the future of Shanghai at the Urban Planning Museum.

 * Explore the backstreets and nongtang of Old Shanghai